Killing of Ezell Ford: LAPD accounts

-Smith said as they were walking towards him Ford "whirled around and basically attacked the lead officer."
+Smith said as they were walking towards him Ford "whirled around and basically attacked the lead officer".
 Wampler told investigators he had approached Ford from behind and pulled back his shoulder with the intention of handcuffing him.
-The officers and an LAPD spokesman said in August 2014 that Ford had "tackled" one of the officers and that a struggle ensued after Ford tried to remove the officer's handgun from its holster.
+The officers and an LAPD spokesman said that Ford had "tackled" one of the officers and that a struggle ensued after Ford tried to remove the officer's handgun from its holster.
 Smith said Ford "grabbed the officer around the waist, threw him to the ground and was laying on top of the officer" when he was shot.
-In Beck's account, Wampler and Villegas told detectives that Ford had been on top of one of the officers and reaching for the officer's gun when they both opened fire.
+In Beck's account, Wampler and Villegas told investigators that Ford had been on top of one of the officers and reaching for the officer's gun when they both opened fire.
 Wampler told investigators he had been tackled by Ford and had landed on top of Ford, but Ford rolled over immediately and took the top position.
 Villegas responded by pushing his knee into Ford's back and attempting to handcuff him.
 Wampler said he then felt Ford grasping at his holstered pistol.
 Villegas said he feared for his life and that of his partner and shot Ford in the arm, then at Wampler's urging fired a second round into Ford's side.
 Wampler said Ford continued to resist, causing him to retrieve his backup gun and used it to reach around Ford and shoot him in the back.
-Smith said Ford had been on the ground when he was shot, and said "This was an extremely rapidly unfolding event.
-Basically the fight was on."

 After the shooting, Wampler handcuffed Ford.
 Wampler told investigators a crowd appeared, including one man who appeared angry but left after Wampler pointed his gun at him.
 Thirteen seconds elapsed from the time that Wampler and Villegas left their vehicle to the first shot.
 LAPD lieutenant Ellis Imaizumi said the officers sustained minor abrasions that did not require hospitalization.
 An LAPD news release said neither had been injured.
-Smith said Ford had been unarmed.